 The next thing you will notice, is that every mobile DJ company will essentially say, first thing on their website, "We are the best mobile DJ company in...," or "We are the leading mobile DJ company in...," Best according to whom?
 My advice, look for reviews of the company or real life client testimonials, preferably from a source that can be verified.
 This will tell you how great the company is.
 If they are truly that awesome, they won't have to tell you themselves, you'll be referred to them!
 Look for any awards a company might have wone or any recognition or press they might have received.

 FREE STUFF!!!
 The next thing to be very wary of, are mobile DJ companies that try to be a one stop shop for your event.
 If they are offering mobile DJ services which also include up-lighting, photography, wedding ceremony services, a photo booth, and videography, all at one great price.... run away.
 There is a mantra in the business world, you can't be everything to everyone.
 You also can't be great at everything.
 This is certainly true of wedding vendors.
-If your DJ is offering to run a photo booth, take your photos, and DJ all at the same time, do you think any of it will be great?
+If your DJ is offering to run a photo booth, take your photos, coordinate your event, and DJ all at the same time and for a really unbelievable price, do you think any of it will be great?
 Be very wary of free add-ons and upgrades or all in one service providers.

 This actually leads to my next suggestion.
 Seek out a mobile DJ that specializes or has extensive experience with weddings.
 On your wedding day there will be a lot of moving parts and you need a DJ who can coordinate all of the pieces and make them work.
 You need a DJ who is flexible and can adapt to changes easily and who can take charge and solve problems should they arise.
 You want a DJ who knows how to work with other vendors so that for example, he doesn't facilitate your first dance or cake cutting while you photographer is in the bathroom.
 A wedding is also a very different event from say playing at a nightclub or sweet 16 birthday party.
 When we play a nightclub we know the crowd will be from 21 years old up to about 35 (give or take).
 The music play at a club is mostly top 40 and hip hop.
 With a wedding we have to make sure everyone from your 98 year old grandmother down to your 14 year old nephew has fun.
 A great wedding DJ will play a mix of music that will appeal to all ages.
 Inexperienced or amateur DJs often make the mistake of simply playing top 40 and hip hop at wedding usually alienating the over 40 crowd.

 Finally, we come to the thing that I find the most absurd.
 DJs all promise on their sites that they are the best DJ in the area, or they are the number one party DJ, but have you noticed the one thing missing from most all mobile DJs websites?
 Demos!
 You are hiring a DJ to mix music and make people dance.
 Why do companies that mix music for a living not have demos of their DJs at work on their websites?!
 When vetting a DJ, ask them if they have demos of their work.
 Listen to their demos!
 If they don't have a demo, ask them to make you one.
 Technology makes it easy, and any modern DJ can record a demo using laptop.
 In the modern world it has never been easier to reach an audience.
 DJs have services such as mixcloud and soundcloud to promote their mixes to the world for free, yet 90% of mobile DJs don't.
 Why?
 I don't know.
-Maybe they don't want an audience to enjoy their skills, or maybe they are just a programmer and not an actual performer or artist.
+Maybe they don't want an audience to enjoy their skills, or maybe they aren't really that great a DJ to begin with?

 --DJ Mitch Fortune is a 25 year career DJ and owner of Remix Weddings.
 Mitch has traveled the globe, and the country as a DJ.

-There is a huge disparity between the equipment DJs use, the level of professionalism they may have as an MC, how much experience they have coordinating weddings, and when it comes time to dance, their overall mixing skills they may have developed over the years.
+There is a range of equipment DJs use, from the entry level gear used by beginners to professional high end systems used by the pros.
+The level of professionalism and experience a DJ may have as an MC varies widely.
+Some DJs don't have a whole lot of experience coordinating weddings or playing to a mixed crowd like you find at a wedding.
 Weddings are a very unique type of event with a lot of moving parts.
 There are formalities and protocols that need to be followed and that requires a true pro to stay on top of everything.